-Texas Truck Accident Lawyers with a Winning Record.
-Helping the Injured Nationwide.
+Texas Truck Accident Lawyers Helping the Injured Nationwide

 While many trucking companies and professional truck drivers adhere to safety regulations and conduct trucking operations safely, there are unfortunately some who willfully and knowingly disregard regulations and operate their trucks with negligence.
 A typical passenger vehicle is no match for a massive 80,000-pound 18-wheeler truck.
 If the commercial truck is poorly maintained or dangerously operated, there is a high possibility that other motorists traveling nearby could be seriously injured or even killed.
 If you were injured in a truck accident, you need to take action and speak with an attorney about your case.
 A Houston truck accident attorney from Arnold & Itkin can provide you with a helpful consultation free of charge, so you understand your rights and options.
 We are prepared to fight for the recovery you deserve.

-Who Is at Fault for the Truck Accident?
+Who Is at Fault for a Truck Accident?

 One of the most crucial elements for determining fault is the legal principle of “negligence.”
 Insurance companies and courts will assign fault using the idea of negligence, or a driver’s failure to exercise “duty of care.”
 Essentially, whichever driver was more careless will be considered more at fault.
 Negligence is partially determined through eyewitness accounts and citations given at the scene of the accident.
 The police, who will ideally arrive shortly, will interview each driver, any passengers or witnesses, and will fill out a police report that includes their professional opinion.
 They will also investigate any traffic violations that occurred before or during the accident, giving citations where appropriate.